nmkpaleo/nmk-cms/docs/dev/fieldslip_merge_analysis.md

 ## Operational considerations
 - The deduplication routine relies on database-level locking to avoid race conditions.
 Keep merge operations quick and avoid long-running tasks inside the transaction.
 - Because conflicting rows are deleted, ensure production backups remain in place to restore accidentally removed links if required.
 Merge logs include the source snapshot for auditing and potential rollback.

+## Next Steps

+- Refer to `docs/dev/fieldslip_merge_rollout.md` for the executed QA commands, coverage summary, and rollout guidance.